pineapples.dev

 • Delivery milestones and risk checkpoints

-If discovery is skipped, delays usually appear in sprint 3–5 when assumptions break.
+If discovery is skipped, delays usually appear in sprint 3 to 5 when assumptions break.

 2) Architecture for Scale and Maintainability